 ABSTRACT: Bigger Isn’t Always Better - A case study comparing two 2500 hp rich burn engine driven packages vs. one 5000 hp lean burn for a compression station expansion.
 In an industry where the time to construct a facility is often as important as the financial terms of a midstream contract, decisions are regularly made based on the time and cost of installing critical equipment, as well as the time and risk of emissions permit approval.
 This case study focuses on National Fuel Gas, who is expanding an existing NW PA midstream compression station, and compared the possibility of installing one lean burn 5000 hp, two lean burn 2500 hp, or two 2500 hp rich burn engine driven compressor packages.
 Emissions profiles and installed costs of all options will be evaluated.

-BIO: Terry has 37 years experience in Engineering & Project Management of Natural Gas Compression & related Facilities.
-General Manager of Compressor, Electrical & Automation Engineering.
-Responsible for managing and controlling the engineering design, construction and operations/reliability support function for natural gas compression, electrical, automation, and gas processing, for NFG’s Transmission, Midstream and gathering areas.
-Graduated 1984 BS Electrical & Computer Engineering State University of New York at Buffalo.
-Participating and contributing member of multiple industry standards & committees including PRCI, GMRC, EGCR and API.
+BIO: Paul has 7 years experience in Engineering & Project Management of Natural Gas Compression & related Facilities.
+Project Engineer/Manager for natural gas compression and gas processing facilities.
+Responsible for managing and controlling projects from engineering design through construction.
+Operations support for natural gas compression and gas processing facilities, for NFG’s Transmission, Midstream and gathering areas.
+Graduated 2014 BS Mechanical Engineering and 2019 MBA from the State University of New York at Buffalo.
+Certified Welding Inspector since 2016.

 ABSTRACT: Increasing Compression Optimization & Reliability.
 The natural gas industry is in a state of transition with an increasing emphasis on ESG initiatives to address investor concerns about the long-term viability of this energy sector in the face of climate change concerns.
 Many midstream companies have responded by setting carbon reduction targets for 2030 and targeting carbon neutrality by 2050.
 While a major focus of greenhouse gas emission reduction involves using renewables, significant progress can be made through optimization of existing operations through equipment replacement or retrofits.
 Such activities can provide the added benefit of increasing reliability and reducing operating expenses in addition to providing reduced criteria pollutants and greenhouse gas emissions.
 This presentation will explore the different compression drive technologies available and the how there is not likely a one-size-fits all solution, but rather different optimal choices that depend on site conditions.